mohamuhsin/ravenous/README.md

 # The website was built in four parts:

-1. Creating Static Components
+1. Creating Static Components.
-2. Passing Information to Components
+2. Passing Information to Components.
 3. Setting the State of Ravenous Components
 4. Interacting with the Yelp API